get-chat/web-app/README.md

 `REACT_APP_LOGO_BLACK_URL`: Black and white version of application logo (used inside the loading screen).

+`SENTRY_AUTH_TOKEN`: This token is used for uploading source maps to Sentry automatically.

 ## How to add translations of a new language

 - Find the ISO 639-1 code of the language you will be adding.
 For example `es` for Spanish.